alibaba/Sentinel/sentinel-extension/sentinel-datasource-spring-cloud-config/README.md

 # Sentinel DataSource SpringCloudConfig

 Sentinel DataSource SpringCloudConfig provides integration with SpringCloudConfig so that SpringCloudConfig can be the dynamic rule data source of Sentinel.
-The data source can uses pull model (like web hook call back)

 To use Sentinel DataSource SpringCloudConfig, you should add the following dependency: